JaspreetRFSingh/geo-tax/README.md

 **File:** `TaxCalculationResult.java`

-Tax authorities can audit Uber years after a transaction.
+Tax authorities can audit a platform years after a transaction.
 Every result includes:

 ```java
 List<String> appliedRuleIds = ["IN-TS-GST-STD-001@v3", "IN-TS-CESS-001@v1"]
 ```

 The `@v3` suffix is the rule's **version number**.
-If Uber changes the GST rate from 5% to 6% in Q2, the old rule (v3) is kept in history.
+If a provider changes the GST rate from 5% to 6% in Q2, the old rule (v3) is kept in history.
 You can always replay `IN-TS-GST-STD-001@v3` to get exactly what was charged on a ride in January, even if the current version is v5.

 This is the **Event Sourcing** pattern applied to tax rules — never delete history, only append new versions.